six0h/helloworldapp/README.md

 ## Things I would do differently given proper planning and time

+- Vagrant or docker for local dev env
 - Use jenkins instead of code build
 - Green/Blue deploys instead of rolling deploys to improve deploy confidence
 - Chef or Ansible provisioning instead of Bash